mhausenblas/dploy/README.md

 - `dploy destroy`… tears down your app
 - `dploy publish` … publishes the app in the DC/OS Universe

 Note: if you want to run `dploy` in debug mode, use the environment variable `DPLOY_DEBUG`.
-For example, to set it globally use `export DPLOY_DEBUG=true` or enable debug output on a per-run basis, you can use `DPLOY_DEBUG=true dploy dryrun`.
+For example, to set it globally use `export DPLOY_DEBUG=true` or to enable debug output on a per-run basis, you can use `DPLOY_DEBUG=true dploy dryrun`.